Chexxo/Server/README.md

 ![Select Integrations](img/11-select-integrations.jpg)
 15. Select `$default` and click on `Edit Integration`.
 ![Select default](img/12-select-default.jpg)
-16. Select you Lambda function and click on `Save`.
+16. Select your Lambda function and click on `Save`.
 This has to be done even if the lambda-function is already selected.
 14. Congratulations your server is setup.
 15. Go to the settings page of your Chrome-Chexxo-Extension and fill in the setting `server` with the value of the API-Endpoint.
 ![Set endpoint](img/13-set-endpoint.jpg)